Intercompany Transactions Accounting: Best Practices & Solutions

 3. Set up a Master Data Management Program

-We’ve alluded to this fact throughout this article, but it’s vital to choose a technology solution that can help organise all your intercompany accounting considerations.
+We’ve alluded to this fact throughout this article, but it’s vital to choose a technology solution that can help organize all your intercompany accounting considerations.

 With the right automation solution in place, you can devise and carry out a master data management program that spans across various companies.
 This program will be aligned with the policies set forth by the parent company and ensure the proper passage of information between relevant parties.